LookVie/LookVie/Alpha_README.md

 Some parts may not be implemented (will be added while developing) For Alpha version the algorithm of finding the fastest cinema will be excluded The best cinema will be selected only by the closest cinema reachable by public transport

+Bug Issues will be updated in our LookVie github/Issues Email bug report to hansnam123@gmail.com.
+We will appreciate explanation with screenshots